apache/hudi/docs/_docs/2_3_querying_data.md

 ## Spark Datasource

 The Spark Datasource API is a popular way of authoring Spark ETL pipelines.
-Hudi COPY_ON_WRITE tables can be queried via Spark datasource similar to how standard datasources work (e.g: `spark.read.parquet`).
-Both snapshot querying and incremental querying are supported here.
+Hudi COPY_ON_WRITE and MERGE_ON_READ tables can be queried via Spark datasource similar to how standard datasources work (e.g: `spark.read.parquet`).
+MERGE_ON_READ table supports snapshot querying and COPY_ON_WRITE table supports both snapshot and incremental querying via Spark datasource.
 Typically spark jobs require adding `--jars <path to jar>/hudi-spark-bundle_2.11-<hudi version>.jar` to classpath of drivers and executors.
 Alternatively, hudi-spark-bundle can also fetched via the `--packages` options (e.g: `--packages org.apache.hudi:hudi-spark-bundle_2.11:0.5.3`).

 ### Snapshot query {#spark-snap-query}